etianen/django-reversion/docs/commands.rst

 createinitialrevisions
 ----------------------

 This command is used to create a single, base revision for all registered models in your project.
-It should be run after installing django-reversion.
+It should be run after installing django-reversion, or registering a new model with django-reversion.
 If your project contains a lot of version-controlled data, then this might take a while to complete.

 ::